ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/external-dictionaries/external-dicts-dict-layout.md

 ### complex_key_hashed_array {#complex-key-hashed-array}

 This type of storage is for use with composite [keys](../../../sql-reference/dictionaries/external-dictionaries/external-dicts-dict-structure.md).
-Similar to `hashed_array`.
+Similar to [hashed_array](#dicts-external_dicts_dict_layout-hashed-array).

 Configuration example: